tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 </p>

 <p>
-  &#8220;code&#8221; is the code we extracted from the querystring above that we received in the Callback from Office365.
+  “code” is the code we extracted from the querystring above that we received in the Callback from Office365.
 </p>

 <p>